 "New instructional location" means an additional out-of-region instructional site separate from a branch or campus at which 50 percent or more of a program is offered, but that otherwise does not meet the definition of a new branch or campus.
 A new location does not constitute a new branch or campus unless the site meets the other criteria in the definition of a branch or campus.
-For programs that have been previously authorized by the Board, institutions may request a Reasonable and Moderate Extension request to add the program to an out-of-region new instructional location.
+For programs that are currently authorized by the Board, institutions may request a reasonable and moderate extension request to add the program to an out-of-region new instructional location.